mealie-recipes/mealie/docs/docs/documentation/getting-started/api-usage.md

 ## Getting a Token

 Mealie supports long-live api tokens in the user frontend.
-See [user settings page](../users-groups/user-settings.md)
+These can be created on the `/user/profile/api-tokens` page.

 ## Key Components